BonsaiDen/substrat/README.md

-# Substrat - Relax and build
+# Substrat - Relax your build

 **Substrat** is a simple, automatic build system for static HTML5 projects.
 It's easy and quick to set up, configurable, extendable and built with single